VirtoCommerce/vc-platform/docs/getting-started.md

 Thus, price configuring consists of the following actions:

 1. Create prise list
+2. Add items to the price list
-2. Create price list assignment
+3. Create price list assignment

 After this step completed, you can [Open new products in Virto Commerce Storefront](https://github.com/VirtoCommerce/vc-content/blob/deploy/pages/docs/lessons/lesson2.md#open-new-products-in-virto-commerce-storefront-frontend) , browse the catalog, add product to shopping cart and create order.
 You can view customer order via admin UI.